Hugo Willrich: Political views

 During the Weimar era, Willrich was a member of the German National People's Party, the national-conservative party.
-Willrich became a fierce anti-Semite later in his life who criticized Jews as the source of Germany's troubles and advocated for antisemitic government policies.
+Willrich became a fierce antisemite later in his life who criticized Jews as the source of Germany's troubles and advocated for antisemitic government policies.
 In 1919, reeling after Germany's defeat, he founded the Verband zur Befreiung vom Judenjoch in Göttingen ("Association for the Liberation from the Jewish Yoke"), which performed activities such as compiling lists of Jewish-owned shops in Göttingen and urging a boycott of them.
 The organization was largely successful; by the early 1930s, several Jewish shops in Göttingen were obliged to sell to non-Jews, and students were radicalized into passing pamphlets and notes urging citizens not to buy from Jews.
 He was a co-founder of the Göttingen branch of the Deutschvölkischer Schutz- und Trutzbund.
 In 1921, he published the book Die Entstehung des Antisemitismus ("The Creation of Antisemitism").
 He was also involved with compiling the "Archiv für berufsständische Rassenstatistik", an attempt that began in 1925 to document which Germans citizens were of Jewish descent.

 Despite his antisemitism, Willrich never directly joined the Nazi Party, staying a German National even after the Nazis took power.
 The Nazis turned on him in 1940; he was denounced because he continued to associate with Gustav Meyer of Hann.
 Münden, whom the government considered a "full Jew."
 It seems that Willrich's antisemitism was of the kind that encouraged and allowed large-scale attacks on faceless Jews, but allowed for exceptional "good Jews" known personally to be trusted and normal friends.

-Work
+Works

 Willrich published various books and journal articles.
 He also wrote entries in the encyclopedia Realencyclopädie der classischen Altertumswissenschaft (also known as Pauly's).
 His work includes: